-- You’ll find superb Double Plus (A++) from first note to last on this Hendrix classic – exceptionally quite vinyl for the most part too
+- Outstanding Double Plus (A++) sound from the first note to the last on this Hendrix classic

-- The material here is unusually well-recorded – the sound is competitive with – maybe even better than – Hendrix’s “real” albums
+- The material here is unusually well-recorded by Hendrix’s longtime engineer, Eddie Kramer – with sound that is competitive with, maybe even better than, Hendrix’s “real” albums

 Drop the needle at the start of either side and prepare to be floored.
 You won’t believe the big-time presence, the mindblowing energy, or the massive WHOMP factor.
 Here’s a copy with the kind of big, three-dimensional sound we wish we heard on more Hendrix records.
 You’ll know what I’m talking about as soon as the needle hits the groove.